 The most important event from the project's perspective is the AAL Forum.
-Consortium members presented the STAGE posters at the AAL Forum 2016 and 2017 during poster sessions, and promoted the project and its results through leaflets distribution and direct talks.
+Consortium members presented the STAGE posters at the AAL Forum 2016, 2017, and 2018 during poster sessions, and promoted the project and its results through leaflets distribution and direct talks.
 The STAGE was also presented at the Forum through a visualization prepared by the project partners.
+Added to this, project members took part in workshops at the AAL Forums that were a very good chance for exchanging ideas and networking with other projects.